 Airflow web server

 Each Cloud Composer environment has a web server that runs the Airflow web interface.
-The web server is separate from your environment's GKE cluster and runs on an App Engine instance with a fixed machine type.
+The web server is a part of Cloud Composer environment architecture.

 The web server parses the DAG definition files

 be able to access a DAG's data and resources to load the DAG and serve HTTP requests.

 The web server refreshes the DAGs every 60 seconds, which is the default